karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Follow-through: widened removeKeys implementation signature to cover both strict and projected DB record inputs and unified implementation return to EntityItemPartial, resolving remaining TS2394 in build/docs.

+- Follow-through: added K generic to the removeKeys implementation and accepted EntityRecordPartial forms (single/array) to match overloads exactly; unified return to EntityItemPartial<…, K>, fixing TS2394 in build/docs.